Gottman Method Couples Therapy in Baltimore

 Active Listening: Nodding, affirming, and paraphrasing to make partners feel heard.

-Using "I" Statements: Expressing feelings without blame, reducing defensiveness.
+Effective Communication: Expressing feelings without blame (using “I statements”), reducing defensiveness.

 Stress-Reducing Conversations: Discussing external stressors without solving relationship issues, promoting empathy.